HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Summing up

-3. Repetition and practice build solid neural networks.
+Reggio Emilia encourages the robust nature of attention and engagement in learning by harnessing children's interests and personalising learning.
+Repetition and practice build solid neural networks.
 A particular piece of learning is refined, acquired more quickly and is more enduring if encountered often and in different ways.
 In Reggio Emelia, children are always encouraged to develop their thinking and skills through revisiting ideas.

 I want to end this discussion with this beautiful quote by Loris Malaguzzi: